darlandieterich/go-friendly-time/README.md

 # go-friendly-time
-Friendly helper to work with package time
+Simplify to work with time package on Golang.

 ## example usage